 - Paycheck Protection Program – The CARES Act provides $350 billion for forgivable loans to keep small businesses from going under and prevent workers from losing their jobs.
-Congress recently replenished this program with an additional $310 billion.
-These federally guaranteed loans will be available to small employers through private lenders to provide eight weeks of cash flow assistance to maintain payroll and pay rent.
+Congress replenished this program with an additional $310 billion.
+These federally guaranteed loans will be available to small employers through private lenders to provide cash flow assistance to maintain payroll and pay rent.
 Independent contractors, self-employed individuals, and 501(c)3s are also eligible.
 If the employer maintains their payroll, the portion of the loans used for covered payroll costs, interest on mortgage obligations, rent, and utilities would be forgiven.
 There is also flexibility to rehire workers who have already been laid off.
 Additional information can be found at sba.gov/coronavirus.

 - Employee Retention Tax Credit – The CARES Act creates an Employee Retention Credit, a refundable payroll tax credit equal to 50 percent of up to $10,000 in wages per employee (including health benefits) paid by certain employers during the coronavirus crisis.

 - Economic Injury Disaster Loans – The Small Business Administration recently approved the State of Indiana’s request to make Hoosier small businesses affected by the coronavirus outbreak eligible for disaster assistance.
 Congress replenished this program with an additional $60 billion.
 To apply for loans or receive more information about the Economic Injury Disaster Loan program, visit sba.gov/disaster.